junxit/us-congress-bills-115/metadata.md

 - 2017-08-29 — Placed on the Union Calendar, Calendar No. 200.
 - 2017-08-29 — Reported by the Committee on Natural Resources.
 H. Rept.
 115-280.
 - 2017-08-29 — Reported by the Committee on Natural Resources.
 H. Rept.
 115-280.
+- 2017-10-02 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2017-10-02 — Considered as unfinished business. (consideration: CR H7650-7651)
+- 2017-10-02 — Considered under suspension of the rules. (consideration: CR H7641-7642)
+- 2017-10-02 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1547.
+- 2017-10-02 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-10-02 — Mr. Thompson (PA) moved to suspend the rules and pass the bill.
+- 2017-10-02 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 401 - 0 (Roll no. 544). (text: CR H7641)
+- 2017-10-02 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 401 - 0 (Roll no. 544).(text: CR H7641)